 For example, if you know that training and development is the right path for you, then you would be better off in an entry-level position doing some administrative work that’s focused on employee development in a larger organization with more than 1,000 employees.

-There will be smaller and larger organizations which have different needs and roles, but first having an idea as to what you want to do is a good first start.
+There will be smaller and larger organizations that have different needs and roles, but first having an idea as to what you want to do is a good first start.
 If you are uncertain, then starting as a generalist or in an administrative role is the best way to learn HR on a day-to-day basis.

 These days there are many overlapping areas of human resources and the organization which are dependent on one another.
 The roles can range from staffing and recruiting, employee development, labor relations, employee relations and diversity, organizational development, corporate communications (sometimes a part of HR), compensation, HR technology (HRIS), and specialty areas such as career development and emerging areas such as talent management.
 There are also focused areas of knowledge and skills, which contribute to overall HR programs and processes.
 For example, there are HR professionals who develop diversity education, focused on enabling employees to be more inclusive and appreciative of each other and their differences.
-Other HR professionals work with the employee base to improve their soft skills, such as communications, and understand human and organization behavior to enable the organization to work better.
+Other HR professionals work with the employee base to improve their soft skills, such as communications, and understand human and organizational behavior to enable the organization to work better.

 Develop Key Skills